4 clueless ways companies are responding to workers in crisis

 Trauma is not, by any means, a problem faced only by the professional design community.
 The report applies to anyone showing up to work.
 But designers are challenged to think of others as part of their job, which Castillo argues naturally creates an extra emotional burden in their field.

-“A lot of [designers] get into the field because of ideas around empathy, including and caring about people.
+“A lot of [designers] get into the field because of ideas around empathy, inclusion, and caring about people.
 They bring a lot of that care and themselves into that work.
 It’s not just work, it’s personal,” Castillo says.
 “They are put into these design organizations that aren’t excused from the stain of capitalism.
 And they experience the lack of human centeredness in their work . . . that conflicts with their values—[which are] what brought them to this work.”

 The new report highlights four “playbooks” that corporations are using to respond to the moment.
 It points out that a common theme in these playbooks is “resilience.”
 Especially in a capitalistic context, this relatively positive word can actually be dismissive of pain, like a coach who expects players to get back on the field despite injury.
 Case in point: Productivity was up 5% for many companies during COVID-9, despite 2021 being one of the worst years in recent memory for many of us.